hbctraining/Peak_analysis_workshop/lessons/08_motif_analysis.md

 </details>

 Let's begin by extracting the peaks which overlap across the replicates.
 Stored in the object are `mergedPeaks`, this corresponds to an object of GRanges consisting of all merged overlapping peaks.
-Another option is `peaksInMergedPeaks`	which is an object of GRanges consisting of all peaks in each samples involved in the overlapping peaks.
+Another option is `peaksInMergedPeaks`	which is a GRanges object consisting of all peaks in each of the samples involved in the overlapping peaks.
 Since MEME/STREME suggests **removing duplicate sequences**, we will go with `mergedPeaks`.
 The only issue here is that merging might create some fairly large sized regions.
-MEME/STREME recommends **the input sequence’s length should be ≤ 1,000 bp and as short as possible**, as such we will filter the regions.
+MEME/STREME recommends **the input sequence’s length should be ≤ 1,000 bp and as short as possible**.
+As a result, we will filter the regions.

 ```
 # Get merged peaks for WT